from Guy Debord

 For our titles,[1] I have found these so far -- supposing that there will be three phrases from Marx and that these phrases will be quite long.

-I. It is necessary to render real oppression still more difficult by adding to it the consciousness of oppression, and rendering shame still more shameful by exposing it to publicity.
+I. It is necessary to render real oppression still more difficult by adding to it the consciousness of oppression, and rendering shame still more shameful by making it public.

 II.
 It does not suffice that thought searches for realization; it is necessary that reality searches for thought.